Our Valued Patients,

 You may notice some changes when it is time for your next appointment.
 We made these changes to help protect our patients and staff.
 For example:

 - We request that all patients wear a mask at all times when they arrive for their appointment.
-If you don’t have one, we can provide one for you.
+If you do not have one, we can provide one for you.

 - We have hand sanitizer that we will ask you to use when you enter the office.